 - Bran gets a wheelbarrow to ride in, so Kristian Nairn doesn't have to constantly be carrying the quickly growing Isaac Hampstead-Wright.
 (At conventions, the actor has joked about how carrying Isaac is murder on his back in real life.)

-- The troupe of Osha, Hodor, Bran, and Rickon stick together after leaving Winterfell with a concrete plan of seeking shelter at Castle Black with Jon Snow.
+- The troupe of Osha, Hodor, Bran, and Rickon stick together after leaving Winterfell with a concrete plan of seeking shelter at Castle Black with Bran and Rickon's half-brother Jon Snow.

-- The alteration of Robb's storyline, which took place entirely off-page in the books.
+- The alteration of Robb's storyline, which either took place entirely off-page in the books or was seen through the perspective of Catelyn's POV chapters.

 - When Dany asks if the gold they're about to steal is enough to buy a ship, Jorah Mormont smiles and says, "A small ship."
 Which of course would be easier for next year's production crew to build, rather than the three large cargo vessels Danys acquires in the novels.